-Due to missing data in the early years of the reanalysis, the model velocity output used here for the trajectory analysis were daily snapshots for the time period from January 2000 to December 2012.
+The model velocity output available to use were daily snapshots for the time period from January 2000 to December 2012.
 The velocity field during winter and summer monsoon is shown using the mean seasonal velocity for the months November to February and June to September, respectively, averaged for the years 2000 to 2012.
-The data are spatially filtered using a 0.6° x 0.6° window and presented on a grid with the same resolution (Fig. 5).
+The data are spatially filtered using a 0.6° x 0.6° window and presented on a grid with the same resolution (Fig. 2).